Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

+Despite the points made above, within the class of \emph{spatially homogeneous} cosmological solutions, there are rigorous\footnote{For a discussion of numerical work on singularity formation in Einstein's equations, see \cite{Ber} and the references therein.} results showing that some solutions exhibit oscillatory behavior towards a spacelike singularity.
+Notable among these is Ringstr\"{o}m's paper \cite{Rin}, in which he showed that in the vacuum case and for various fluid matter models, solutions with Bianchi IX symmetry generically exhibit oscillatory\footnote{In the special case of a stiff fluid, which is also discussed in the next paragraph, Ringstr\"{o}m proved that the dynamics are monotonic towards the singularity.} behavior towards their singularity.
+See also \cite{Beg,Bre,Dut,HU,LHWG} for related works.

-Later on, there were further heuristic works suggesting that if the Einstein equations are coupled to a scalar field \cite{BK} or a stiff fluid\footnote{A stiff fluid is such that the speed of sound is equal to the speed of light.
-It can be viewed as an analog of the scalar field model that allows for non-zero vorticity.} \cite{Bar}, or if one considers the Einstein-vacuum equations in $1+\mydim \ge11$ dimensions \cite{DHRW}, then there ``should'' be solution regimes in which the dynamics are qualitatively different than the oscillatory picture painted above.
+In the wake of the works \cite{KL,BKL}, there were further heuristic works suggesting that if the Einstein equations are coupled to a scalar field \cite{BK} or a stiff fluid\footnote{A stiff fluid is such that the speed of sound is equal to the speed of light.
+It can be viewed as an analog of the scalar field model that allows for non-zero vorticity.} \cite{Bar}, or if one considers the Einstein-vacuum equations in $1+\mydim$ dimensions with $\mydim \geq 10$ \cite{DHS}, then the oscillations can be silenced, leading back to the Kasner-like scenario.
 More precisely, there ``should'' exist open sets of initial data whose solutions exhibit \emph{monotonic} Big Bang formation.
-The essence of these works is that the following ``stability condition'' for the Kasner exponents $\lbrace \widetilde{q}_I \rbrace_{I=1,\cdots,\mydim}$ ``should'' be sufficient for ensuring the dynamic stability of the Kasner Big Bang singularity under perturbations of the Kasner initial data:
+The essence of these works is that the following ``sub-criticality condition'' (which we sometimes refer to as a ``stability condition'') for the Kasner exponents $\lbrace q_I(x) \rbrace_{I=1,\cdots,\mydim}$ might be sufficient to ensure the existence of sets of solutions -- containing all the gravitational degrees of freedom -- that have Kasner-like Big Bang singularities:

-The condition \eqref{Kasner.stability.cond} is central to our main results, and we will discuss its implications in detail below.
+The condition \eqref{Kasner.stability.cond.heur} is central\footnote{More precisely, our main results rely on the assumption that the background solution satisfies \eqref{Kasner.stability.cond}, which is \eqref{Kasner.stability.cond.heur} in the special case of a generalized Kasner solution.} to our main results, and we will discuss its implications in detail below.

-\begin{remark} The Kasner constraints \eqref{sumpi} imply that, aside from the trivial case in which one of the $\widetilde{q}_I$ is equal to $1$ and the others vanish (in which case the Kasner spacetime metric is flat), we must have $\max_{I=1,\cdots,\mydim} |\widetilde{q}_I| < 1$.
-Thus, assuming the Kasner exponent constraints, we could replace \eqref{Kasner.stability.cond} with the condition